 Next-day delivery is also not very common.
 Expect to have to shop online and wait a week for your purchase, or shop at larger stores in person.

 New Zealand is an expensive country to move to.
-But, most people that make the move find out they are actually happier with fewer material possessions and focus on buying quality goods over cheaper alternatives.
+But, most people who make the move find out they are actually happier with fewer material possessions and focus on buying quality goods over cheaper alternatives.

 For your prized possessions, making sure you have a mover that takes care of them during the move is so important.